The Record 74 Auto Vice still show up for sale fairly regularly in the UK. This one was a bit grotty cosmetically but in good mechanical condition:

 There is a larger version of this design (the model 75) which, in its earliest incarnations, was made completely of steel.

-It is simple to install: 1/2 inch hole through the worktop and secure underneath with the large nut and washer.
+It is simple to install: drill a 1/2 inch hole through the worktop and secure underneath with the large nut and washer.
 Here it is installed:

-These vices are extremely useful in a small space (I am currently having to work in the cramped end of a garage) since they are removable and can be lifted of their base and twisted to allow the vice to be angled at different angles – very handy, for example, when you need to work on a long piece that has to be poked out of a near by window or door.
+These vices are very useful in a small space since they are removable and can be lifted off their base and twisted to allow the vice to be repositioned on the bench.
+This is very handy, for example, when you are working in a confined space on a long piece that has to be poked out of a near by window or door.
 Also, the anvil is big enough to be useful on a surprising number of occasions.
-The vice has some more unusual features – more on those in a future instalment!
+The vice has some more unusual features – more on that here.

 If you like the #74 you may also be interested in their excellent tiny sibling the Record Imp